gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![hello-world-blog-post](hello-world-blog-post.png)

 Which is a bit boring.
-Let's pull in data from our markdown post.
+Let's pull in data from our Markdown post.
 Change `src/templates/blog-post.js` to:

 ```jsx